coin-mirror/maplibre-gl-renderer/README.md

 # MapLibre Map Renderer

-Rendering Maplibre Maps on server-side into pictures (e.g. PNGs) was currently only possible through the [`maplibre-native`](https://github.com/maplibre/maplibre-native) package, with node or c++ bindings.
+**The problem:** Rendering Maplibre Maps on server-side into pictures (e.g. PNGs) was currently only possible through the [`maplibre-native`](https://github.com/maplibre/maplibre-native) package, with node or c++ bindings.
 The `maplibre-native` package does NOT support every aspect of the [Maplibre Style Spec](https://maplibre.org/maplibre-style-spec/).

-With this standalone application we introduced the possiblity to render the map with the maplibre-gl (JS) package in a simulated browser (with Puppeteer).
+**The solution:** With this standalone application we introduced the possiblity to render the map with the maplibre-gl (JS) package in a simulated browser (with Puppeteer).
 This enables us to support the complete Maplibre Style Spec with relative good performance.

 ## Requirements